biswajeet-g/Developer-s_Summit_3.0/README.md

 - Timeline : 9.15am to 12.30pm (first half) ; 1pm to 2.30pm (second half)

 #### Audience
-A total of 80 participants took part in the competition, forming  t33eams
+A total of 80 participants took part in the competition, forming  teams

+#### Winners
+- 1st Prize - Team Code Crafer (Md Rizvi Hassan Ansari, Nafees Ur Rahman Khan)
+- Runner's Up - Team Versatile (Aditya Kumar Sahoo, Ashish Kumar Mishra, Chagan Kumar Sahu)

-##### Description
+#### Description
 The Web Atelier was a creative web design challenge where participants worked in teams to transform a simple, static website into a visually impressive and interactive digital experience.
 Unlike traditional coding competitions, the event focused more on creativity, design thinking, and user experience rather than speed or complex backend development.

 ##### Key Takesways